2023 Solar Incentives Guide for Frankfort, KY - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was originally for 30% of the cost of installing a solar system, although it has fluctuated slightly over time between 26-30%.
+The ITC was originally for 30% of the cost of solar panel installation, and has fluctuated slightly over the last few years between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
-The total installation cost includes the panels themselves as well as the cost of labor, accessories and equipment.
+The total installation cost includes the panels themselves as well as the cost of labor, equipment and accessories.
 There is no maximum claim amount.
-The ITC can be applied to solar panels installed after January 1, 2006 on your primary or secondary residence.
+The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
 The residence must be owned by you and in the United States.

 State & Local Solar Incentives